MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

     -   Sign in to <https://make.powerapps.com>

-    -   If the Environment displayed in the top right is not your Bellows College environment, select your **Environment**.
+    -   If the Environment displayed in the top right is not your Practice environment, select your **Environment**.

     -   Select **Solutions**.